sphinx-doc/sphinx/doc/usage/extensions/math.rst

    :language: Python

-Since mathematical notation isn't natively supported by HTML in any way, Sphinx gives a math support to HTML document with several extensions.
+Since mathematical notation isn't natively supported by HTML in any way, Sphinx gives math support to HTML documents with several extensions.
 These use the reStructuredText math :rst:dir:`directive <math>` and :rst:role:`role <math>`.

 :mod:`sphinx.ext.imgmath` -- Render math as images